 About Aminatta Forna

 Aminatta Forna was born in Scotland, raised in Sierra Leone and Britain and spent periods of her childhood in Iran, Thailand and Zambia.
 She is the award-winning author of the novels The Memory of Love and Ancestor Stones, and a memoir The Devil that Danced on the Water.
-The Hired Man, her latest novel, is published in March 2013.
-Aminatta is Professor of Creative Writing at Bath Spa University.
-From September 2013 she will be Sterling Brown Distinguished Visiting Professor at Williams College, Massachusetts.
+The Hired Man, her latest novel, was published in March 2013.
+Aminatta is Professor of Creative Writing at Bath Spa University and currently holds the post of Sterling Brown Distinguished Visiting Professor at Williams College, Massachusetts.

 The Memory of Love (Bloomsbury, April 2010) is a story about friendship, war and obsessive love.
 The novel was winner of the Commonwealth Writers' Prize Best Book Award 2011, short-listed for the Orange Prize for Fiction 2011, the IMPAC Award 2012, the Warwick Prize 2011 and nominated for the European Prize for Fiction 2013.
 It was selected as one of the Best Books of the Year by the Sunday Telegraph, Financial Times and Times newspapers and was a New York Times Editor's Choice book.